apache/camel-website/content/blog/2023/12/camel43-whatsnew/index.md

 - `setHeaders` EIP to make it easier and less verbose to set multiple headers from the same EIP.
 - `convertHeaderTo` EIP to make it easy to convert header value to a specific type.

+The `throttler` EIP has been refactored to throttle based on concurrent requests instead of sliding window.

 We improved configuring beans, that can now support builder beans, that are used to build the actual bean.
 For example in the following YAML notice how the `builderClass` refers to class responsible for building the target bean: